 If we are in Christ, the epitome of honorability, we also become honorable people.
 Some of those who used to insult us because of Jesus may even change their minds when they see how we handle the insults.
 They would understand it if we got angry and fought back, but if we carry our cross like Christ carried his, they notice, and some of them will be impressed with our courage.

-So can anyone else who invites Christ in.
+That can work for anyone who invites Christ in.
 Ever since the game-changer when Jesus carried his cross and sent the Holy Spirit, all his followers have what it takes to rise above any opposition God allows to come to us.
 If we used to be shy or even if we never had the guts for anything hard, the change in us now is all the more obvious.
-It shows that the strength is not coming from ourselves but from the living Christ inside us, changing us at the deepest levels of our personality where we can't change ourselves.
+It shows that the strength is not coming from our own toughness but from the living Christ inside us, changing us at the deepest levels of our personality where we can't change ourselves.
 Honorability is largely "guts."
 Carrying the cross was a very gutsy thing for Jesus to do.

-Honor Season (September 28 - November 21) is the time to re-SYNC with the Honor Rhythm.
+Honor Season (September 17 - November 20 this year) is the time to re-SYNC with the Honor Rhythm.
 Remember who we are.
 Remember how we got here.
 And act like it--grateful to Christ for carrying his cross and giving us his backbone of spiritual steel.
 We are loyal through anything, we rise above anything, and we point people to Jesus as the one who makes it all possible.

 God, [name of person or group] is/are rejecting and shaming me because I'm tied to you and I talk about it.
 When they see how I react to them, help them respect me for it.
 Open their eyes so they can see they have been shaming what they should have been honoring.
 And even if they don't, help me to finish well.

 King Jesus, living source of our spiritual strength,

 thank you so much for showing us how to carry a

 cross and empowering us to do it like you did.

 Thank you for replacing our fatigue and fear with